Kubernetes for Small Teams: When K8s Makes Sense

 For most small teams, a single server or a straightforward cloud hosting setup handles their application scale without issue.
 If you are running a web application with a database, a queue, and a cache, you can deploy this using Docker Compose on a single server or a small VPS with basic monitoring and a deployment script.
 This approach takes an afternoon to understand and can be maintained by one engineer without dedicated platform expertise.

-Consider Kubernetes overkill if your setup looks something like this:
+Consider Kubernetes overkill if your setup matches these characteristics:

 • Single application stack: A web frontend, one database, a cache layer, and perhaps a background worker.
 This pattern deploys cleanly with Docker Compose and runs well on a single server.